Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "Wait."
 He snuffled in her head-fur again to her chittering humor, but then she noticed it, too.

-*"…Really!?* Oh Great Mother, of all the stupid luck!"
+"*…Really!?* Oh Great Mother, of all the stupid luck!"
 She reached for her communicator and Daar grabbed his, they tapped them together…

 Their communicators beeped the warning sound of zero-degree separation.